root-project/root/documentation/users-guide/ObjectOwnership.md

 -   When painting a frame for a pad, the frame's `kMustCleanup` is set in `TPad::PaintPadFrame`

-The user can add his own collection to the collection of clean ups, to take advantage of  the automatic garbage collection.
+The user can add their own collection to the collection of clean ups, to take advantage of the automatic garbage collection.
 For example:

 ``` {.cpp}
    // create two list